davekinkead/STAT1201/README.md

 For the rest of the workshop, we are going to critically examine a scientific paper, identify it's value claims, and highlight any areas of ethical concern.
 The paper, [Ileal-lymphoid-nodular hyperplasia, non-specific colitis, and pervasive developmental disorder in children][lancet] or [pdf][lancetpdf], is a rather infamous case of how not to do medical research.

 Read the paper and firstly, identify any value claims made in the paper, before secondly, assessing the ethical implications of those claims.
+Remember that not all value claims are ethical issues, but all ethical issues involve value claims.

 Harm